jack-davidson/jack-davidson/README.md

 # Jack Davidson ([website](https://jack-davidson.github.io/site/))
 Hi, my name is Jack Davidson and I am a programmer in Austin, Texas.
 I enjoy computer science & mathematics.
-I have a strong passion for learning and I am a strong believer in the growth mindset.
+I have a strong passion for learning and I am a strong proponent of the growth mindset.

 ## latest project
 [personal website and blog](https://github.com/jack-davidson/jackdavidson)